 May 19th.
-A low-key date that this year will shine bright as the date on calendar.
+A normally low-key day that this year will shine bright as the date on calendar.
 The day that the ‘Meghan Markle effect’ comes in to full force as the US actress becomes fully integrated into the Royal family when she ties the knot with Prince Harry.
-However, I think I can safely say that I’m not the only one that has been ever so slightly obsessed with the newest member of the Firm, way before TWOTY (that’s The Wedding Of The Year to me and you) was announced.
+However, I think I can safely say that I’m not the only one that has been ever so slightly obsessed with the newest member of the Firm, way before TWOTY (The Wedding Of The Year) was announced.
 But don’t take my word for it, the fact that Meghan Markle was the most googled woman of 2017 speaks for itself.

 Of course, here at GCN we like to be one step ahead, and we predicted the natural beauty movement long before Meghan stepped into the global spotlight.
-With Adele, Kylie Jenner and Alicia Keyes all championing a low-key look of late, it seems the natural notion had legs long before Meghan took centre stage.
-However, as we’re all aware, the Meghan Movement adds significant kudos to a trend, and there’s little doubt that Meghan’s big-day beauty look will have an instant effect on not only beauty trends, but also the brands chosen to create her hair and make-up style.
+With Adele, Kylie Jenner and Alicia Keyes all championing a low-key look of late, it seems the natural notion had legs long before Meghan arrived on the scene.
+However, as we’re all aware, the Meghan Movement adds significant kudos to a trend, and there’s little doubt that the soon-to-be royal’s big-day beauty look will have an instant effect on not only beauty trends, but also the brands chosen to create her hair and make-up style.

 But how far does her influence stretch?
-With the new Royal’s face set to adorn every newspaper and magazine the world over, will her likeable character, instant charm, and fresh-faced look win over even the most steadfast over-indulging beauty buyer into championing a more low-key beauty routine?
-Well, if we all had that face I’m sure it would.
+With her face set to adorn every newspaper and magazine the world over, will her likeable character, instant charm, and fresh-faced look win over even the most steadfast over-indulging beauty buyer into championing a more low-key beauty routine?
+Well, if we all had that face I’m sure it would, and the Gen Z’s and Millennials will probably be all over it.
 Me?
-After two kids and a bucket load of wrinkles, I’ll stick to the double foundation layers if it’s all the same to you.
+After two kids and with a bucket load of wrinkles, I’ll stick to the double foundation layers, if it’s all the same to you.